 Q: What does Jon like best about Blue Margin?

-A: Rather than filling orders, we literally obsess over improving clients’ business outcomes.
+A: Rather than filling orders, we literally obsess over understanding clients' strategies, and measurably improving their business outcomes.

 Q: Best mistake Jon’s ever made?

-A: Dropping out of graduate school to start a cell phone business.
+A: Dropping out of graduate school to start a company.

 Q: Best book Jon’s read in the past year?